Human rights in Malaysia: Women's rights

-Controversial rape laws
+Weakness in rape laws

 There are crisis centres at many government hospitals where victims can report acts of rape and domestic abuse, but owing to cultural attitudes and other factors about 90 percent of rape victims remain silent.
 Domestic abuse cases are often complicated, moreover, by provisions of sharia law that forbid wives to disobey their husbands, including in bed.
 Medical treatment for women is adequate, including pre- and postpartum care.

 The punishment for rape in Malaysia is a prison term of up to 30 years, plus whipping and a fine; the law against rape is enforced effectively.
 Despite effective rape enforcement, however, there is also a complicated issue concerning the way the law limits, much to the detriment of rape victims, what actually constitutes as rape.
-Under Section 375A of the Penal Code, page 45, rape only happens when a man's penis enters a woman's vagina sans prior consent.
-The penetration of women via other orifices, and by objects other than the penis, may not be considered as rape, as so was a case in 2011 in which a man who had impregnated a 15-year-old girl was released by the High Court only because he used his finger, prompting public outcry and an ensuing rally.
+Under Section 375 of the Penal Code, rape only happens when a man's penis enters a woman's vagina without consent, or when the women being penetrated is under the age of 16.

-This same section under the Penal Code also allows men to perform intercourse against their spouses without permission.
-Marital rape is not officially recognised as a crime in Malaysia, but since 2007 the government has outlawed husbands from deliberately hurting their wives for sex.
-Despite that, it can still be a problem for victims who have not sustained injury.
+Before 2017, the penetration of a women's vagina, by body parts other than the penis, may not be considered as rape.
+Such as a 2011 case in Sarawak, which a 60 years old man named Bunya Jalong, who had impregnated a 15 years old girl was acquitted of rape charges by the Court of Appeal only because he used his finger, prompting public outcry and uproar from several NGOs.
+In 2017, the Penal Code was amended in Section 377CA to cover this legal loophole by expanding the definition of "sexual connection by objects" to include any body parts other than the penis, which makes it punishable with 5 to 30 years of imprisonment and whipping.

-Adding to the issue of marital rape is also the fact that sharia courts allow the release of rapists who decide to marry their own victims.
-One case involved a man in his 20s who sexually abused an underaged girl 14 years of age, but was acquitted by the Bornean court for having married her.
+Section 375 under the Penal Code also allows men to perform intercourse against their spouses without permission.
+Marital rape is not officially recognised as a crime in Malaysia, but since 2007, Section 375A has been added to the Penal Code to outlawed husbands from deliberately hurting their wives for sex.
+Despite that, it can still be a problem for victims who have not sustained injury and no one has ever been charged under Section 375A as of June 2015.